yzhilong/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous GameBook home folder.
+**A**: Install the app in the other computer (refer to Quick Start) and overwrite the empty data file it creates with the file that contains the data of your previous GameBook home folder.

 **Q**: Can I edit the data by directly modifying the data file?<br>